 We’re not surprised to see machine guarding make the violations list.
 The standards for machine guarding are quite complex (check them out here).
 The purpose of machine guarding is to protect the machine operator and other employees from injuries created by ingoing nip points, rotating parts, flying chips, and sparks.
 OSHA found almost 2000 machine guarding violations in 2019.

 OSHA Violation #10.
 Eye and Face Protection

-Eye and face protection is a newcomer to the Top 10 OSHA violations list in FY 2018.
+Eye and face protection OSHA violations rose by 10% from 2018 to 2019, to 1630 total violations.
 OSHA reports that eye injuries cost businesses more than $300 million per year in lost production time, medical expenses, and worker compensation.